Blog

 • 2 teacher recommendations + 1 counselor recommendation

-• SAT/ACT scores (required — self-reported scores accepted)
+• SAT/ACT scores (optional — self-reported scores accepted if you choose to submit)

 • You must indicate which of the 4 undergraduate schools you are applying to